arcanelab/RetroSim/README.md

-_(Please don't submit this repo to Hacker News yet, as it's not ready for the public spotlight just yet.
+_(Please don't submit this repo to Hacker News yet, as it's heavily work-in-progress and not ready for the public spotlight just yet.
 Thank you!)_

 # About